 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No
+Yes □ No ☒

-Exchange Ac t of 1934 during the preceding 12 months (abbject to such filing requirements for the particular of th or for shorter period tha to be filed by Section 13 or 15(d) of the Securities at the registrant as required to file such reports), and pursuant to R is chapter) during the p very Interactive Data File required to be submitted preceding 12 months (or fur such shorter period that reporting com e the definitions of "lar elerated filer, a non-accelerated filer, smaller ge accelerated filer," "accelerated filer," "smaller change Act.
-Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company Emerging growth company Indicate by coeffectiveness th any new or revised financial accounting check mark whether the registrant has fi standards provided pur led a report on and a ing under Section 4046 ected not to use the extended transition period for resuant to Section 13(a) of the Exchange Act. ttestation to its management's assessment of the (b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) Indicate by ch Yes □ No ⊠. neck mark whether the registrant is a shell c ompany (as defined in Rule 12b-2 of the Act).
-The aggregate e market value of the voting and non-voting g common equity held l by non-affiliates computed by reference to the price
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for shorter period that the registrant as required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square . to Rule 405 of Regu \mathcal{E} 2 2 nteractive Data File required to be submitted pursuant months (or fur such shorter period that the registrant company, or an eme ions of "large accelerate erated filer, a non-accelerated filer, smaller reporting ed filer," "accelerated filer," "smaller reporting Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer \boxtimes Smaller reporting company Emerging growth company ± • ed not to use the extended transition period for ant to Section 13(a) of the Exchange Act. □ of its internal contro on 404(b) of the Sarbar to its management's assessment of the effectiveness nes-Oxley Act (15 U.S.C.
+7262(b)) by the registered stered pursuant to Section 12(b) of the ed in the filing reflect the correction of • e by check mark whether the financial statements of ssued financial statements. \Box indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).
+Indicate by check m Yes □ No 図. ark whether the registrant is a shell cor mpany (as defined in Ru ale 12b-2 of the Act).
+2 1 . non-affiliates computed by reference to the price at